dippynark/kubecast/README.md

 # kubepf

 The Kubernetes apiserver supports [auditing](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/).
 Operators can use this feature to see whenever a client uses `kubectl exec` to gain access to a container.
-One issue with this is that operators cannot see what a client actually types during the session which reduces their ability to audit their effectively.
+One issue with this is that operators cannot see what a client actually types during the session which reduces their ability to audit effectively.

 kubepf fills in this missing information and allows operators to see exactly what was typed during any shell session. kubepf does this by injecting a small eBPF program on every node which is triggered whenever a TTY is written to.
 These writes are then submitted to userspace, grouped into sessions and streamed to a central server in the [asciicast](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) format so that they can be played back in real time.